Add copy/paste R and Matlab code snippet for downloading a DataONE package

 The id specified has to be the package id.

-#7 Updated by Matt Jones over 4 years ago
+#7 Updated by Matt Jones about 5 years ago

 In principle this is a great idea.
 In practice, I'm not so sure about the code snippet from Peter, as it only provides the file in the Bagit format.
 What would be more useful would be to provide an instance of the DataPackage class, and show how the user can list the objects in the package (getIdentifiers()), and access the objects and metadata (getMember()) In looking at the API, it looks like we still have some work to do to make this convenient for users.

-#8 Updated by Lauren Walker over 4 years ago
+#8 Updated by Lauren Walker about 5 years ago

 Chris - I think we can assume that users who use that code will have the Matlab Toolbox installed.
 Maybe we can include in the code snippet a Matlab comment that indicates so.